-The Revol Dog Crate comes in two different sizes: small and medium.
-Large is coming soon!
+The Revol Dog Crate comes in three different sizes: small, medium, and large.

 I use the medium size for Sitka, who weighs 42lbs.
 He has plenty of room to curl up, lie on his side, and stand up and turn around.